atoum/atoum/README.markdown

 	# php -m | grep -i xml

 If `Xml` or equivalent gets displayed, then the module is properly installed.
-Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) will be required.
+Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) 2.2 module will be required.
 On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :

-	# php -m | grep -i xdebug
+	# php -v | grep -oi 'xdebug v2.2.[0-9]*'

-If `Xdebug` or equivalent gets displayed, then the module is properly installed.
+If `Xdebug v2.2.x` or equivalent gets displayed, then the module is properly installed.

 ## A unit testing framework that can be made operational in 5 minutes!